cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-restore.md

 **`-d dbname | --dbname=dbname`**

 Connect to this database and restore directly into this database.
-This utility, like most other Greenplum Database utilities, also uses the environment variables supported by `libpq`.
+This utility, like most other Cloudberry Database utilities, also uses the environment variables supported by `libpq`.
 However it does not read `PGDATABASE` when a database name is not supplied.

 **`-e | --exit-on-error`**